and-other-tales/arcanum/TECH_DOCS.md

-Arcanum City Generator: A Research-Grade Workflow for Stylized 3D Urban Modeling in Unity
+Arcanum City Generator: A Facade and Scenery Generation Workflow for Stylized 3D Urban Modeling in Unity

   Abstract